 For example – what is your attitude towards Euthanasia (mercy killing)?
-Do you think it as right?
+Do you think of it as right?

 There are a lot of moral issues currently – reproductive cloning, surrogate motherhood, abortion, sex selection, pornography, prostitution, dance bars, euthanasia, capital punishment, homosexuality, live-in relationships, incest, divorce, honour killing, consumerism, owning personal weapons, gambling, prohibition etc being some of them.
-Your attitude towards these issues comes under the broad category of moral attitude.
+Your attitude towards these issues comes under the broad category of a moral attitude.
 (Don’t miss our ethics notes – go to the dimensions of ethics, in where we deal with Applied ethics).